Heavy Oil Unconsolidated Sand Reservoir is not Rock.

-It is a slurry of 70% sand suspended in viscous foamy oil.
+It is a slurry of 70% sand suspended in a foamy viscous oil.

-Porosity and Permeability are Nul Concepts as sand grains are easily rearranged when fluids are produced.
+Porosity and Permeability are Moving Targets as sand grains are rearranged when fluids are produced or injected.

-Fracturing occurs at less than 1 Mpa above Pore Pressure.
+Fracturing occurs in unconsolidated sands at less than 1 Mpa above Pore Pressure.

 Depleted Well Drained Areas are relatively small and are in Pressure Isolation from the surrounding reservoir.

 These facts are the basis of Fit-for-Purpose Techniques that make Sand Extraction and Disposal Profitable.

 Restore Production & Boost Recovery up to 15 Fold in Existing Horizontal Wells